benjaminfoo/Architect/readme.md

 In order to execute a lua function, you have to prepend a '#'-character to execute it
 - reloadall() - Reloads the source files of the modification
 - deleteall() - Deletes ALL constructions youve build
-- showall()   - Lists all constructions to the tale
+- showall()   - Lists all constructions to the ingame console
 - deleteAt(index)() - Delete the construction with the number "index" (use #showall())